ecmwf-ifs/field_api/Readme.md

 * ``SUBROUTINE GET_DEVICE_DATA_FORCE(SELF, PTR, QUEUE)``
 * ``SUBROUTINE SYNC_HOST_DATA_FORCE(SELF, QUEUE)``

-A call to anyone of these routine will always transfer data between the host and the device and set the internal status of the field to ``UNDEFINED``.
+A call to any of these routines will always transfer data between the host and the device and set the internal status of the field to ``UNDEFINED``.
 Furthermore, the routines above add an optional dummy argument ``QUEUE`` that can be used to invoke asynchronous data transfers (see more below).